Managing the mental load of family life

 Creating boundaries with your family

-Sometimes, work-life balance can feel so out of reach – for many women in this position, it’s just easier to keep pushing through the stress, she explains.
+Sometimes, work-life balance can feel so out of reach that for many women in this position, it’s just easier to keep pushing through the stress, Lydia explains.

 “The mental load comes up a lot when you talk [to parents] about what they’re managing and juggling,” she explains.
 “There’s that notion that, as a parent, and especially as a mum, we’re responsible for keeping everyone happy.
 We’ve got to keep the show on the road.
 But in carrying the mental load for everyone I don’t think we’re doing our kids or our partners any favours.”